Hair loss types: Frontal fibrosing alopecia self-care

 If not, talk with your dermatologist about your skin care routine.
 Changing products or how your care for your skin may improve your results.

-To help their patients who have frontal fibrosing alopecia (FFA) get the best results from treatment, dermatologists recommend following these self-care tips.
+To help their patients who have frontal fibrosing alopecia (FFA) get the best results from treatment, dermatologists recommend these self-care tips.

 Fill your prescriptions and follow your treatment plan.
 FFA can cause permanent hair loss.
 Delaying treatment gives this hair loss time to progress, which can lead to more visible (and permanent) hair loss.